C-Naoki/zenn-archive/README.md

     - `--title`: The title of the article.
     - `--type`: The type of the article.
 The options should be chosen from `tech`, `idea`.
     - `--emoji`: The emoji of the article.

+### Automatically Publish on Qiita
+[`publish.yml`](https://github.com/C-Naoki/zenn-archive/blob/main/.github/workflows/publish.yml) publishes also articles on Qiita when pushing Zenn articles to the main branch.
+The procedure to setup is as follows:
+1. Introduce Qiita-CLI.
+    - I refer you to check [official repository](https://github.com/increments/qiita-cli) for more information.
+2. Save the token in the Repo Secrets `GH_TOKEN = <Your Qiita Access Token>`.

 ## References
 We appreciate the following articles for providing useful information: